Average IQ in the USA: The Smartest States Ranked (2026)

 The concept of IQ testing has a long and, at times, controversial history in the United States.
 Early tests, adapted from the work of French psychologist Alfred Binet, were unfortunately used to support discriminatory practices.
 Modern IQ tests, such as the Wechsler Adult Intelligence Scale (WAIS-IV), are more nuanced and aim to measure a broader range of cognitive abilities.

-IQ tests have evolved significantly from their early, controversial origins.
+Figure 3: IQ tests have evolved significantly from their early, controversial origins.

 What Do IQ Tests Actually Measure?